-What about Roundup Ready 2 Xtend soybean?
+What about Roundup Ready 2 Xtend and XtendFlex soybean?

-The use of registered dicamba products in Roundup Ready 2 Xtend (dicamba-resistant) soybean provides growers with an additional option for POST Palmer amaranth and waterhemp control.
-However, due to label restrictions growers should weigh the risks associated with POST dicamba applications prior to using this technology.
-If Xtend soybeans are used XtendiMax, FeXapan, or Engenia may be applied as the POST herbicide option (see Step 3).
+The use of registered dicamba products in Roundup Ready 2 Xtend or XtendFlex (dicamba-resistant) soybean provides growers with an additional option for POST Palmer amaranth and waterhemp control.
+However, due to label restrictions growers should weigh the risks associated with POST dicamba applications prior to using these technologies.
+XtendiMax or Engenia may be applied as the POST herbicide option (see Step 3).
 Another herbicide option in Xtend soybean is Tavium.
 This premixture not only includes dicamba, but also includes Dual Magnum (s-metolachlor) providing additional residual Palmer amaranth and waterhemp control, outlined in Step 4.
-If using any of the registered dicamba formulations in Xtend soybean, make sure to follow the restrictions and additional precautions outlined in Table 2I of the MSU Weed Control Guide (E0434) and remember the label must be followed.
+If using any of the registered dicamba formulations in Xtend soybean make sure to follow the restrictions and additional precautions outlined in Table 2I of the MSU Weed Control Guide (E0434) and remember the label must be followed.